Endrem/ROTX-Solver/README.md

 let cipher_file_in = File::open("../ROTSentences.txt").unwrap();
 let mut plaintext_file_out = File::create("Plaintext.txt").unwrap();
 ```

+## Benchmark
+As a (rough) comparison, the Python script was profiled using cProfiler and completed in 4.893 seconds.
+The Rust release was profiled using Windows Performance Recorder & Analyzer and it completed in 0.707 seconds.

+Notes:
+- These benchmarks were conducted on a Ryzen 5 2600.
+Both scripts solved the same 1024 ROT-ciphered sentences (of varying length) correctly.
+- Refining the idea and optimizing the Python script reduced computation time, for the same ciphered sentences tested above, from 2 minutes down to under 5 seconds.
+While I won't be able to make nearly the same *logistical* gains with Rust, it's still not optimized and I'm confident I can make it more efficient.

 ## Roadmap
 - [ ] Add ability to change ROT alphabet (numbers & special characters).
 Currently limited to A-Z.